Swarm-SLAM : Sparse Decentralized Collaborative Simultaneous Localization and Mapping Framework for Multi-Robot Systems: Front-End

 where $V$ are the vertices from every $n$ robots pose graphs, each vertex corresponding to a keyframe; $\localedges$ are the local pose graphs edges such as odometry measurements and intra-robot loop closures; and $\mathcal{E}^{\text{global}}$ are the global pose graph edges corresponding to inter-robot loop closures. $\mathcal{E}^{\text{global}}$ is further divided between $\fixededges$ which contains the fixed measurements that have already been computed, and the candidate inter-robot loop closures $\candidateedges$ on which the prioritization is performed.
 Detailed measurements (i.e., pose estimates) are not required for our proposed candidate prioritization mechanism.
 Therefore, fixed measurements, both local and global, are undirected unweighted edges between two vertices, and candidates edges contain an additional weight value corresponding to their respective similarity score.
 This reduced multi-robot pose graph can be built directly from the global matching information and does not require any additional inter-robot communication.

-The number of edges to select $B$ at each time step is set by the user.
+The number of edges $B$ to select at each time step is set by the user.
 This budget should reflect the communication and computation capacities of the robots.
 The common candidate prioritization approach widely used prior works is a basic \textit{greedy prioritization} in which the top $B$ candidates with the highest similarity scores are selected.

-In our proposed \textit{spectral prioritization} process, we frame pose graph sparsification as a candidate prioritization problem, and leverage recent work on spectral sparsification~\cite{dohertyspectralmeasurementsparsification2022}.
-Unlike Doherty et al.~\cite{dohertyspectralmeasurementsparsification2022}, which remove existing, redundant, measurements from an existing single-robot pose graph while retaining estimation accuracy, we perform sparsification on the candidate inter-robot matches before computing the corresponding 3D measurements, reducing resource usage for the costly inter-robot geometric verification of redundant candidates, and achieving better accuracy (see \cref{prop:sparse}).
+In our proposed \textit{spectral prioritization} process, we frame pose graph sparsification as a candidate prioritization problem, and leverage recent work on spectral sparsification.
+We observe that the two problems are mathematically equivalent, one being solved before loop closure computation and the other after.
+Specifically, we perform sparsification on the candidate inter-robot matches before computing the corresponding 3D measurements, reducing resource usage for the costly inter-robot geometric verification of redundant candidates, and achieving better accuracy (see \cref{prop:sparse}).

 \ExecuteMetaData[properties.tex]{sparsity}